List of characters in The Lego Movie franchise: Wicked Witch of the West

-The Flying Monkeys are bird-winged monkeys from the Land of Oz that serve the Wicked Witch of the West.

 General Zod

 General Zod is a Kryptonian from Krypton and an enemy of Superman.
 He was seen in archive footage on "Metropolis in Focus" being defeated by Superman and banished to the Phantom Zone.
 General Zod was not seen when Joker arrives in the Phantom Zone, but was seen with Joker and the Phantom Zone inmates surrounding Batman in Wayne Manor.

 In The Lego Movie 2: The Second Part, it was mentioned by Aquaman that General Zod is in Harmony Town and had just made a leaf walk.

 His appearance is based on Terence Stamp's portrayal of the character in Superman and Superman II.

 Skeleton Warriors

 The Skeleton Warriors are Skeletons from Jason and the Argonauts.
 Numerous Skeletons attacked the Batwing.

 Introduced in The Lego Ninjago Movie

-Lloyd Garmadon
+Lloyd

-Lloyd Garmadon (voiced by Dave Franco) is the main character and protagonist of The Lego Ninjago Movie.
-He is the leader of the ninjas and goes under the alias The Green Ninja.
+Lloyd Garmadon / Green Ninja (voiced by Dave Franco) is the main character and protagonist of The Lego Ninjago Movie.
+He is the leader of the Secret Ninja Force who goes under the alias The Green Ninja.
 He is the son of Misako and the evil Lord Garmadon.

 Lloyd Garmadon was previously seen in The Lego Movie among the Master Builders that meet in Cloud Cuckoo Land where Vitruvius referred to him as the Green Ninja.